Armin-Irvije/ECS150-Project2/REPORT.md

 tests also cover scenarios such as dequeueing from an empty queue, enqueueing NULL pointers, addressing potential failure points, corner cases and error handling mechanisms.
-The tester serves as a vital tool for verifying the correctness of the queue implementation, promoting code quality and confidence in its usage in the library.
+The tester serves as a vital tool for verifying the correctness of the queue implementation, promoting confidence in its usage in the library.

 The other provided test files also helped in validating the functionality and reliability of the uthread and semaphore implementation.
 The